-Except as indicated below, the actuarial assumptions for funding valuation purposes described below were developed from an actuarial experience investigation of TCDRS over the years 2013-2016.
-They were recommended by Milliman, Inc., adopted by the TCDRS Board of Trustees in 2017 and first used in the Dec.
-31, 2017 actuarial valuation.
+Except as indicated below, the actuarial assumptions for funding valuation purposes described below were developed from an actuarial experience investigation of TCDRS over the years 2017-2020.
+They were recommended by Milliman, Inc., adopted by the TCDRS Board of Trustees in 2021 and first used in the Dec.
+31, 2021 actuarial valuation.
 For new plans joining TCDRS, employerspecific assumptions for termination rates and payroll increases are assigned based on the size of the employer and other relevant factors.

 There were two assumptions that changed for the Dec.
-31, 2020 actuarial valuation, the investment return assumption and the price inflation assumption.
+31, 2020 actuarial valuation: the investment return assumption and the price inflation assumption.
 The change in the price inflation assumption also impacted the salary increases assumption and the payroll growth assumption.
 They were recommended by Milliman, Inc., adopted by the TCDRS Board of Trustees in Mar.
 2021 and first used in the Dec.
 31, 2020 actuarial valuation.
-More detail can be found in the explanation of the individual assumptions that follows.